DunZhang/KnowledgeDistillation/README.rst

 **Knowledge Distillation** has been used in Deep Learning for about two years.
 It is still at an early stage of development.
-So far, many distillation methods have been proposed, due to complexity and diversity of these methods, it is hard to integrate them into a framework.
+So far, many distillation methods have been proposed, due to complexity and diversity of these methods, it is hard to integrate all of them into a framework.
 Hence, I think this package is more suitable for the beginners.

-In this update, I have add more comments, type hints and fix some typos to make it more friendly to the beginners.
+This package mainly contain two parts:

+1. Distillation of MultiLayerBasedModel
+2. Other distillation methods

-This is the last update for this package.
-When **Knowledge Distillation** is mature enough, I will continue to improve this package.
+This is the last update for distillation of MultiLayerBasedModel.
+Other distillation methods will be added in succession.
+When **Knowledge Distillation** is mature enough, I will integrate them into a framework.

 **March, 2020**